 JANE M. THRANA

-To plant a memorial tree in honor of Jane M. Thrana (Lockhart), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jane M. Thrana (Lockhart), please visit our Heartfelt Sympathies Store.

 RAYMONDVILLE – Jane (Lockhart) Thrana, 86, peacefully passed away on Wednesday, March 18, 2020 at Canton Potsdam Hospital surrounded by her children.